Quantum Logic and Meaning: Beyond Realism: Meaning Variance

 3. Thus, QL-negation and CL-negation differ in meaning, or CL-disjunction (conjunction) and QL-disjunction (conjunction) differ in meaning.

 4. Thus, some QL connectives differ in meaning from their CL counterparts.

-Importantly, besides having the benefit of relying minimally on the problematically vague notion of `meaning', Hellman maintained that his argument is independent of the issues concerning realism, in that it is based on a purely formal semantic result that exhibits the difference in the truth-functional status of the classical and quantum connectives: ``the non-truth-functionality argument is entirely distinct from [those that] argued that QL could not satisfy the demands of realism.''
+Importantly, besides having the benefit of relying minimally on the problematically vague notion of `meaning', Hellman maintained that his argument is independent of the issues concerning realism, in that it is based on a purely formal-semantic result that exhibits the difference in the truth-functional status of the classical and quantum connectives: ``the non-truth-functionality argument is entirely distinct from [those that] argued that QL could not satisfy the demands of realism.''
 (1980, 496) Now, notice that while the argument does establish that at least some QL connectives differ in meaning from their CL counterparts, it does not specify which ones do so unconditionally.
 Moreover, Conclusion 3 is compatible with QL-negation being non-TF and thus differing in meaning from CL-negation, while leaving QL-conjunction and QL-disjunction TF and thus possibly synonymous with their CL counterparts.
 Consequently, since the distributive law refers to conjunction and disjunction, but not to negation, Hellman's argument does not conflict with Putnam's logically revisionist claim that classical distribution fails in QM.
-In other words, the argument does not justify Arthur Fine's earlier claim that ``the sense of the distributive law in which it is said to fail is not the sense in which, as the distributive law, it is supposed to hold.”
+In other words, despite Hellman's hope, the argument does not do enough to justify Fine's earlier claim that ``the sense of the distributive law in which it is said to fail is not the sense in which, as the distributive law, it is supposed to hold.”
 (Fine 1972, 19).
-Our goal in the remainder of the paper is to use the results from section three in order to improve on the above argument and to finally justify Fine's claim.
+More needs to be done for this to be the case.
+Our goal in the remainder of the paper is to use the results from section three in order to improve on the above argument.
+The question whether the improved argument definitively justifies Fine's claim will be touched upon at the end of our discussion.